John C. Calhoun Monument: Controversy and Removal

-Over time, the statue became controversial due to Calhoun's staunchly pro-slavery views, especially in the aftermath of the shooting at the nearby Emanuel African Methodist Episcopal Church in 2015.
+Over time, the statue became controversial due to Calhoun's staunchly pro-slavery views, especially in the aftermath of a massacre of Black churchgoers by a white supremacist at the Mother Emanuel African Methodist Episcopal Church in 2015, directly across the street from the statue.
 In 2017, a committee was formed to consider how citizens could interpret the statue.
 The committee was tasked to create a plaque putting the state in greater historical context.
 The verbiage of the plaque was never agreed upon, and the committee was disbanded.

 In the wake of the murder of George Floyd in 2020, there were calls across the United States to remove monuments and statues connected with the lost cause myth or individuals who supported slavery.
 Many such statues were defaced or protested, including the Calhoun monument.
 On June 23, 2020, the statue was taken down after a unanimous vote by the Charleston City Council.
-The current location of the John C. Calhoun bust is undisclosed.
+The current location of the John C. Calhoun monument is undisclosed.
 Some groups have called for the statue to be placed inside a museum.
 However, the Charleston Museum declined the city's request.

-As of October 2020, the statue has still not been claimed by any museum or historical society.
+As of August 2025, the Calhoun Monument Society has taken possession of the statue for re-erection after a closed-doors vote by the Charleston City Council to transfer both the monument and various related artifacts to their care.
+This agreement, which ends a years-long lawsuit by Calhoun's heirs and the American Heritage Association, requires that the statue not be re-erected within Charleston city limits, privately or publicly.
+The Calhoun Monument Society was founded by the American Heritage Association, a group advocating to "re-erect monuments removed by the Marxist radicals in 2020 and 2021" and effect policy that requires "properly present[ing] history."
+Since then, the statue has been presented in bordering John's Island at an "outdoor cocktail reception" with "heavy hors d'oeuvres" in order to fundraise for further presentation.